kahmali/meteor-restivus/README.md

 ##### `this.queryParams`
 - _Object_
 - Optional query parameters from the URL.
-Given the url `https://yoursite.com/posts?likes=true`, `this.queryParams.likes => true`.
+Given the URL `https://yoursite.com/posts?likes=true`, `this.queryParams.likes => true`.

 ##### `this.bodyParams`